- Cuckoo Stud

 Apparently a number of exhibitors commented amongst themselves regards the size improvement in The Stud's Cuckoos at the 2010 National Show = all but 3 of my std fowl there were hatched ‘Full Moon’ - the 3 that were ‘New Moon’ were quite obviously smaller – excluding the one which was destined to be smaller anyway as he is 99% pure to those original birds my father ‘had’.

 By looking into the ‘old ways’ and the phases of the Moon regards its impact on the waters of the world.
 Also noting how if plants that grow above ground are planted coming up to the Full Moon and plants that grow below ground are planted coming to the New Moon will grow better and larger than when this is not considered.
-I thought, then I applied this to my poultry and have proven that in my back yard, chicks hatched ‘Full Moon’ grow better and larger.
+I thought, then I applied this to my poultry and have proven that in my back yard, chicks hatched coming up to ‘Full Moon’ grow better and larger.

 That is my theory.
 If this makes me ‘loony’ so be it! as the birds in the pens/lines used for testing have hatched stronger and grown out consistently larger since I started exploring/trialing my theory.